GET IN TOUCH

 The Internal Revenue Service is a federal agency responsible for collecting payroll tax, income tax, and other employment taxes.
 When an employer fails to pay, the IRS has broad authority under federal tax law to demand payment, assess penalties, and add interest until the full amount of the tax bill is satisfied.
 This makes the IRS one of the most powerful tax authorities that businesses and taxpayers must deal with.

-The IRS ensures that businesses meet their tax obligations by requiring employers to file forms such as the quarterly Form 941.
-These forms document wages, deductions, and the half withheld from employees’ salaries for Social Security and Medicare.
+The IRS ensures that businesses meet their federal tax obligations by requiring employers to file forms such as the quarterly Form 941.
+These forms document wages, deductions, and the employee's share withheld for Social Security and Medicare.
 Failure to file or pay promptly can trigger a tax liability determination and create a debt that continues to grow until it is resolved.

 Tennessee Payroll Tax Obligations

-Tennessee can issue tax liens, levy property, or seize assets when these obligations are not met.
+Tennessee can issue tax liens, levy property, or seize assets when applicable state obligations are not met.
 Employers should act quickly to file all necessary forms and make payment arrangements, even if they cannot afford the full amount immediately.

 Payment and Resolution Options

-Both the IRS and the Tennessee Department of Revenue offer ways to address payroll tax debt.
+Both the IRS and the Tennessee Department of Revenue offer ways to address outstanding tax debt.
 These options allow taxpayers to manage their obligations, avoid aggressive collection actions, and sometimes settle their tax debt for less than the full amount.
+You can also use our IRS payment plan estimator to get a general sense of what a monthly installment agreement might look like before you apply.

 Federal IRS Options

-Taxpayers who owe less than $100,000 in combined tax, penalties, and interest may qualify for a short-term plan.
-These agreements allow up to 120 days to pay the balance without setup fees, though interest continues to accrue.
+Short-term payment plans — Taxpayers who owe less than $100,000 in combined tax, penalties, and interest may qualify for a short-term plan.
+These agreements allow up to 180 days to pay the balance without setup fees, though interest continues to accrue.

 Tennessee State Options

-The Tennessee Department of Revenue allows taxpayers to set up monthly payments through the TNTAP online portal.
-These plans require a minimum monthly fee, and automatic bank drafts are mandatory.
+Installment payment plans — The Tennessee Department of Revenue allows taxpayers to set up monthly payments through the TNTAP online portal.
+Plans require a minimum monthly payment of at least $50 on a total debt of at least $300, a repayment term of at least 2 months and no more than 60 months, and mandatory automatic bank drafts.

 Responding to Payroll Tax Notices